MCIA-BlockBATCE/CE-examples/README.md

 ├── _scenarios                  <- Scripts for CE opreration and metrics visualization.
 │
 ├── _slides_scripts             <- Scripts for running the codes seen in the slides and some extra.
+│
+├── _VM                         <- Files for the deployment of digital applications for Energy Monitoring Platform.